Are leaders becoming more intelligent and stupid at the same time?

 - Acting – When psychometrics are overused leaders tend to hold on to their personality too tightly and subsequently become a rigid caricature of themselves.
 To develop greater behavioural agility leaders need to be able to transcend the constraints of their personality and contact a deeper place of authenticity associated with their values.

-Leaders develop their wisdom through transcending the constraints of their personality and moving beyond their habitual, and often unconscious, behaviour.
+On our leadership development programmes, leaders develop their wisdom through transcending the constraints of their personality and moving beyond their habitual, and often unconscious, behaviour.
 They become fully aware, agile, and grounded by their authenticity.
 Wisdom is inherent within all leaders, they just need to uncover it.
 Otherwise are we all destined to be led by highly intelligent stupid people?